ProfMatthewHz/UBCSE_student_feedback_professor_view/documentation/RunningStudentSurveyLocally/Setting up StudentSurvey locally.md

 **Verify you have the following! **

+**Since we are working in master branch to start I advise you navigate to https://github.com/ProfMatthewHz/UBCSE_student_feedback_professor_view/tree/2024Sprint1-addDocumentationStudentSurveyRunningLocally and use the Setting Up StudentSurvey Locally.md on a seperate page to follow along while you change things inside of your ide**

  1. Verify that you have XAMPP
  2. Verify that you have Node.js
  3. Verify that you have cloned Repo in htdocs within XAMPP